 Next up is Barbara Krasnoff.
 Sabbath Wine.
 Published on Clockwork Phoenix and still online.
 It’s a ghost story, of the ‘I See Dead People’ ilk, and is set in Prohibition-era Brooklyn.
 Nicely told, and the story has a twist at the end, and there is horror in the realisation of the nature of the deaths (racial lynching and jewish pogrom), but a long, long way from SF fantasy or horror.
 As with the previous story in this volume, neither did this story appear in any of the four Year’s Best SF/F volumes for the year in question.

 Sam J. Miller.
 Things with Beards.
 A touch of SF and horror in Miller’s take on seminal SF/horror 1980s movie ‘The Thing’, which I enjoyed when I read and reviewed when it was published.
-Hoo boy, though, six years ago this story was about something deep inside that needs to be kept hidden, but these days it’s all out in the open with some dude as Prez with something truly dark inside him and which we get a glimpse of every time he opens his mouth.
+Hoo boy, though, two years ago this story was about something deep inside that needs to be kept hidden, but these days it’s all out in the open with some dude as Prez with something truly dark inside him and which we get a glimpse of every time he opens his mouth.
 Horton, Strahan and Clarke included the story in their Year’s Best SF/F anthologies.

 Caroline M. Yoachim.
 Welcome to the Medical Clinic at the Interplanetary Relay Station | Hours Since the Last Patient Death: 0 originally appeared online in Lightspeed Magazine #70 March 2016 and is still online.
 It’s a tongue in cheek choose-your-own-adventure, just over 2000 words long, with entries running A to Z. Nice enough, but one of the two or three best SF stories of the year?